Section A: Discrimination and Right to Work Checks – The Legal Tension Employers Face

 3. Civil penalties and sponsor compliance implications

 Employers face parallel exposure under the illegal working regime.
-A failure to carry out prescribed checks can result in a civil penalty of up to £60,000 per illegal worker, depending on the circumstances and any previous breaches.
+A failure to carry out prescribed checks can result in a civil penalty of up to £60,000 per illegal worker, with higher penalties applying to repeat breaches within a three-year period.

 Discriminatory practices can also undermine an employer’s overall compliance position.
 For organisations holding a sponsor licence, inconsistent right to work processes may attract scrutiny during a Home Office compliance audit.
 Poor record-keeping or selective checks can raise concerns about governance and control systems.